 How To Roast Bones for Bone Broth or Stock

-- Properly roasted bones give additional flavor and body to your bone broth or stock.
-My number one tip for how to make a better bone broth, it would be perfectly roasted bones!
+Properly roasted bones give additional flavor and body to your bone broth or stock.
+If I could give you my number one trick for success, it is this!

-- Place bones in a heavy bottomed deep roasting pan, or on a parchment paper lined baking sheet and roast in the oven for 30-40 minutes.
+- Place bones in a heavy bottomed deep roasting pan, or on a parchment paper lined baking sheet and roast in the oven for about 30 minutes.
 You want the bones to be a darker color but not burn any residual meat.

 - If desired: remove the bones from the oven, brush them with tomato paste and return them to the oven for an additional 10 minutes.*